tegonal/lasius/README.md

 # Support

-If you you would like us to run Lasius for you and are willing to pay for the service, you can contact us here: <https://tegonal.com>
+If you would like us to set up or run Lasius for you then please contact us here for an offer: <https://tegonal.com>

 If you need help, discover a bug or have a feature request, please open an issue in this repo.